Skip to main content

 Common Questions

 How do I know if mine needs replacing?
 The best way is an EICR.
 That'll flag any issues with the board.
-You can also look for obvious signs: rewirable fuses, wooden back board, scorch marks, or no RCD test button.
+You can also look for obvious signs: rewireable fuses, wooden back board, scorch marks, or no RCD test button.

 Can I upgrade the board without a full rewire?
 Usually, yes.
 If the existing wiring passes the testing we do during the upgrade, a standalone board swap works fine.
 If the wiring is in poor condition, we'll let you know and talk through options.